david26694/david-masip-blog/_posts/2020-05-16-feature-selection-part-2.md

 # The outcome is created without the brothers
 y <- x1 + 0.5 * x2 + 0.5 * x3 + 0.5 * x4 + rnorm(len)

+# x1i are x1's "brothers": variables that are mainly x1 but with some noise
 x11 <- 0.95 * x1 + 0.05 * rnorm(len)
 x12 <- 0.95 * x1 + 0.05 * rnorm(len)
 x13 <- 0.95 * x1 + 0.05 * rnorm(len)